shijistar/enum-plus/README.md

 ### 4. Array Format

 The array format is useful when you need to create enums dynamically, such as from API data.
-This allows for flexibility in [custom field mapping](#custom-field-mapping) to adapt to different data structures.
+This allows for flexibility in [Custom Field Mapping](#-custom-field-mapping-in-array-format-initialization) to adapt to different data structures.

 ```js
 import { Enum } from 'enum-plus';